HELIOS: Hierarchical Exploration for Language-Grounded Interaction in Open Scenes: Experimental Results

-We demonstrate \methodname on a Boston Dynamics Spot robot in a real-world office environment.
+We deploy \methodname on a Boston Dynamics Spot robot in a real-world office environment.
 In these experiments, we utilize the Spot API to perform grasping and to navigate to the waypoints output by our path planner.
-We also utilize \citet{Bochkovskii2024} for monocular depth estimation.
-Videos of these demonstrations are available on our project website: \url{https://helios-robot-perception.github.io/}
+We utilize DepthPro~\cite{Bochkovskii2024} for monocular depth estimation.

+We create an environment set-up (shown in \Cref{fig:hardware set-up}) which is used across 5 experimental scenarios.
+In this set-up the robot is tasked with moving objects between the stool, filing cabinet and table.
+For objects which start on the stool we conduct experiments both when the object starts in view and when the view from the robot's initial location is blocked by a whiteboard.
+We perform 10 trials of each experimental scenario.
+Because methods to run on physical robots are embodiment-specific we are limited to baselines which are designed for the Spot robot, thus we use the trusting agent ablation of our method as a baseline.
+For all experiments the robot is stopped after 10 minutes.

+\Cref{fig:hardware results} show the results for our method \methodname and the baseline, if the robot successfully places the object then the episode is considered a success.
+Some qualitative example videos are available on our project website: \url{https://helios-robot-perception.github.io/}